benwzj/benwzj.github.io/_posts/2023-10-12-react-overview.md

 - On initial render, React will call the root component.
 - For subsequent renders, React will call the function component whose state update triggered the render.

-The default behavior of rendering will render all components nested within the updated component.
+> The default behavior of rendering will render all components nested within the updated component.
+{: .block-warning }

 This might be not optimal for performance if the updated component is very high in the tree.

 #### Step 3: React commits changes to the DOM
 After rendering (calling) your components, React will modify the DOM.
 - For the initial render, React will use the appendChild() DOM API to put all the DOM nodes it has created on screen.
 - For re-renders, React will apply the minimal necessary operations (calculated while rendering!) to make the DOM match the latest rendering output.

-> ##### Important
->
-> React only changes the DOM nodes if there’s a difference between renders.
+React only changes the DOM nodes if there’s a difference between renders.

-{: .block-warning}
+After rendering is done and React updated the DOM, the browser will repaint the screen.
+Although this process is known as “browser rendering”, we’ll refer to it as “painting” to avoid confusion throughout the docs.

 ### There are some rules to follow for this process.
 For exemple,